Dorm Room Decor 101: How to Make a Tiny Space Truly Yours

 Build a room you love coming back to

-Your dorm is where you'll study, stress, celebrate and crash for an entire year.
-Making it a space you actually want to be in isn't frivolous — it genuinely affects your mood, your focus, and how you feel coming back after a brutal day.
-The right art is the highest-impact, lowest-cost way to get there.
+Your dorm is where you will study, stress, celebrate and crash for an entire year.
+Making it a space you actually want to be in is not frivolous — it genuinely affects your mood, your focus, and how you feel walking back through the door after a long, hard day.
+The right art is the highest-impact, lowest-cost way to get there, and it pays you back every single day you live in the room.

-Browse PlanetEye designs and choose the pieces that feel like you.
-Every one links to Redbubble for posters, prints, tapestries and stickers — so you can build a room that's unmistakably yours, on a budget that survives a semester.
+Browse the PlanetEye designs and choose the pieces that feel like you.
+Every one links to Redbubble for posters, prints, tapestries and stickers, all printed on demand and shipped worldwide — so you can build a room that is unmistakably yours, on a budget that survives a semester and a setup that comes down cleanly when the year is done.

 Shop the poster →